Per-module Base

 - Module name must match

 ModuleMeta.name.lower().
-The framework caches the Base by module name; a mismatch causes silent schema drift. - Module names should be identifiers:
+The framework caches the Base by module name; a mismatch causes silent metadata drift. - Module names should be identifiers:

 [a-z][a-z0-9_]*.
 Hyphens break SQL identifier parsing on some providers. - Don't rename a module after it ships without migrating data.
-Both the schema name (Postgres) and the table prefix (SQLite) are durable.
+The table prefix is durable across deployments.

 Tables across modules